-Our overall loan quality measures remain strong at June 30, 2021.
-Special Mention loans and accrued interest, excluding wholesale loans to Associations, were 2.90 percent of total loans and accrued interest at June 30, 2021 compared to 3.20 percent at December 31, 2020.
-The level of adversely classified loans ("Substandard", "Doubtful" and "Loss") and related accrued interest as a percent of total loans and accrued interest increased to 0.69 percent at June 30, 2021, compared to 0.54 percent at December 31, 2020 due to slight deterioration in credit quality for a small number of customers in our Agribusiness and Rural Infrastructure operating segments.
+Our overall loan quality measures remain strong at September 30, 2021.
+Special Mention loans and accrued interest improved to 1.31 percent of total loans and accrued interest at September 30, 2021 compared to 3.06 percent at December 31, 2020 primarily due to the improved credit quality classification of a wholesale loan to one of our affiliated Associations.
+The level of adversely classified loans ("Substandard", "Doubtful" and "Loss") and related accrued interest as a percent of total loans and accrued interest increased to 0.69 percent at September 30, 2021, compared to 0.54 percent at December 31, 2020 due to slight deterioration in credit quality for a small number of customers in our Agribusiness and Rural Infrastructure operating segments.